 Rate of Change

-A comparison of methodologies has shown that using a three-month trend is the most accurate for portraying economic conditions.
-Consequently, the three-month trend is now the basis for the rate of change calculations.
-Regular visitors should be aware that this has resulted in some adjustments to the grids.
-However, the overall patterns have changed little.
+A comparison of methodologies has shown that using a three-month trend for the rate of change is the most accurate for portraying economic conditions.
 The rate of change is calculated as follows.

 1. The data for most economic indicators are tracked monthly, using a three-month exponential moving average.
 The three-month EMA eliminates some statistical noise that is common with most economic measures.
 Corporate profits, which are reported quarterly, are not adjusted.